 The only regulations that mandate data holders to properly secure data and information is the NIMC regulations.
 With no clear framework for proper management of user data in Nigeria, the only way users can seek remedies against a data processor or controller is through the statute mandates that data and information being processed by encrypted.

 Records retention and protection of data is provided for under the Cybercrime act.
-The reasons for these are provided under the following legislations referred to below.
-This legislation recognized the powers and duties of service provider in keeping data belonging to various persons for a period of time
+The reasons for these are provided under the following legislation referred to below.
+This legislation recognized the powers and duties of a service provider in keeping data belonging to various persons for a period of time

 Section 38 of the Cyber Crime 2015 Act grants law enforcement agencies the powers to monitor data belonging to individuals.
-This powers are however subject to the powers granted in legislations or orders of the Court granted to the agencies.
-For ease of reference the section is reproduced below.
+These powers are however subject to the powers granted in legislations or orders of the Court granted to the agencies.
+For ease of reference, the section is reproduced below.